mahib1/EDW_Semester4/readme.md

    ```

 2. Find the Repository in your system file Explorer.
-3. Open the project with KiCAD.
+3. Open the project with KiCAD, or navigate to the PDF folder to access the tex file and the pdf file of the Assignment.